mull-codes/Data-Visualization/Infection_Analysis/README.md

 ## Installation

+1. Clone this project and create your own branch

-1. Visit [Download Processing](https://processing.org/download/) to download processing and install it.
+2. Visit [Download Processing](https://processing.org/download/) to download processing and install it.
-2. Extract processing and open the .exe
+3. Extract processing and open the .exe
-3. Clone this project and create your own branch
+4. Click File -> Open and open Infection_Analysis.pde

 Fell free to modify or add.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.